Study Reveals Effects of Fracking on Air Quality Aren’t As Harmful as Expected

-In another finding that supports continued hydraulic stimulation and fracturing in the Marcellus Shale, a new study has found that the effects of fracking on air quality near shale drilling sites is not as bad as previously predicted.
+In another finding that supports continued hydraulic stimulation and fracturing in the Marcellus Shale, a new study has found that the effects of fracking on air quality near shale drilling sites are not as bad as previously predicted.

 The findings, published in the journal Environmental Science and Technology by a group of Drexel University researchers, revealed that air quality in and around fracking wells drilled in northeastern and southwestern Pennsylvania was not a major concern.